 Below are the definitions for each of the four metrics available for Gradebook export.
 These details are provided so that you can understand what you're seeing in the LMS and correlate that with what you see in Echo360.

 The calculation for Gradebook Exports is very simple; it adds up the selected metric value for all of the exported classes, then divides that value across the number of classes selected.
 This means that YOU must know which classes to select.
-Do not select future classes unless there is reason for a student to have engaged in a future class; for exporting activity participation/correct percentages, ONLY select classes that have polling questions in them, etc.
+Do not select future classes unless there is a reason for a student to have engaged in a future class; for exporting activity participation/correct percentages, ONLY select classes that have polling questions in them, etc.

 If you are not seeing exported Echo360 analytics in your LMS gradebook, be sure that: